-The mission of CASA of Bell and Coryell Counties is to screen, train and supervise community volunteers to be a leading voice in advocating for safe, permanent, nurturing homes for children in the court systems due to abuse or neglect.
+The mission of CASA of Bell and Coryell Counties is to screen, train and supervise community volunteers to be a leading voice in advocating for safe, permanent, and nurturing homes for children in the court systems due to abuse or neglect.

-CASA is part of a national volunteer movement that began in 1977 when Judge David Soukup in Seattle decided he needed to know more about the children whose lives were in his hands.
+CASA of Bell and Coryell Counties is part of a national volunteer movement that began in 1977, when Seattle Judge David Soukup decided he needed to know more about the children whose lives were in his hands.
 His solution was to ask community volunteers to act as a “voice in court” for abused and neglected children.
-These Court Appointed Special Advocate® (CASAs) provided him with the detailed information he needed to safeguard the children’s best interests and ensure that they were placed in safe, permanent homes as quickly as possible.
-The program was so successful that it was copied around the nation.
+These Court Appointed Special Advocates® (CASAs) would provide him with detailed information he needed to safeguard the children’s best interests and ensure that they were placed in safe, permanent homes as quickly as possible.
+The program was so successful, it was copied around the nation.

 CASA of Bell and Coryell Counties continues to serve abused and neglected children in Texas by providing trained community volunteers for every child who is assigned to the program through the courts.

 CASA of Bell and Coryell Counties is a 501(c)3 nonprofit organization governed by a volunteer Board of Directors.